The Weekend Overview

 “Getting to know you…”

 Family Camp is a great chance to get to know some new families.
 Even though many of our families have come before, they are from many different Orthodox churches, so they may be new to you.
 Try to get to know a few new people.
-We are all trying to do the same thing…getting to know our faith better and making sure our kids know God.
+We are all trying to do the same thing…getting to know our faith better and making sure our kids know each other.
 Some of the best tips you may find will come from those in attendance!
-You will have chances to get to know people in sessions, in your cabins, at dinner, etc. Your folder will include a list of all families with children’s ages and churches attended to make it easier to find families with kids, similarly aged.
+You will have a chance to get to know people Friday afternoon as well as in sessions, in your cabins, at meals, etc. Your folder will include a list of all families with children’s ages and churches attended to make it easier to find families with kids, similarly aged.

 Fabulous Volunteer Staff:

 Where to begin?
 So many people offer their help in putting this camp together.
 Thank you to all!
-We have a fabulous children’s curriculum written by Rebekah Moll from St. Mary’s OCA and wonderful college students and adults who have shared their time to teach your kids.
+We have a fabulous children’s curriculum written by talented Orthodox educators from area churches.

 We hope you’ll join us!!!